linuxgurugamer/PatchManager/GameData/PatchManager/README.md

 		// mod DLL (as show by ModuleManager)
 		//dependencies =

+		// exclusions, this patch is exclusive with these, in other words, don't install this
+		// if a patch listed in the exclusion is installed
+		// exclusions =

 		// Path to icon, if desired.
 Can be a flag, but will be shrunken down to a 38x38 image icon = KWRocketry/Flags/KWFlag04